 The keyboard comes with a case for the tablet, so that it can be attached to the keyboard and function like a laptop.
 They keyboard also serves as a protection for the screen when it’s closed.

 Battery life on the keyboard is 400 hours long, and charges through the regular USB C port.
-A 1 year subscription is also thrown into the bundle.
+A 1 year subscription to Microsoft 365 is also thrown into the bundle.

 Another accessory is the wireless charging docking station made by Anker, for the Fire HD 10 Plus.